Best Call-to-Action Words for an Email Sign Up Button to Increase Conversions

 There’s quite a bit to break down here.

-First off, we’re seeing the once again enthusiastic ‘Yes!’
+First off, we’re seeing an enthusiastic ‘Yes!’
 But on top of that, the ‘I want in’ phrase suggests exclusivity.
 It feels like Elna is doing you a favor, and not the other way around when you click on that button.

 The last little detail is the use of the ‘>>’ symbols at the end.
 It adds a bit of a dynamic feel to an otherwise static form and gives a sense of direction.